hackforla/website/README.md

 git remote add upstream https://github.com/hackforla/website.git
 ```

-#### Step 4: Change to a new branch
+#### Step 4 Change to a new branch

 For each issue, create a new branch to work in.
+Doing all your work on
+topic branches, leaves your repository's main branch (named
+`gh-pages`) unmodified and greatly simplifies keeping your fork in
+sync with the main project.

 This command will let you know available branches and which branch you're on.